anzboi/go118_examples/generics/README.md

 A class of limitations can be traced back to one single fact.

-> It is hard to know when a function signature can match the type signature of a generic function given a suitable combination of type parameters.
+> It is hard to know when a function signature can match the type signature of a generic function.
+Does a suitable substitution for type parameters exist?

 Consider the following example.